- Date of Incident

 Texas Monthly reported that the complaint reads, “Villarreal’s access to this information and releasing it on ‘Lagordiloca News Laredo Tx,’ before the official release by the Laredo Police Department Public Information Officer placed her ‘Facebook’ page ahead of the local official news media which in turn gained her popularity in Facebook.”

-According to the Washington Post, Villarreal turned herself in voluntarily, but believes she is innocent of wrongdoing and that the police are attempting to silence her reporting.
+According to The Washington Post, Villarreal turned herself in voluntarily after a warrant was issued for her arrest, but believes she is innocent of wrongdoing and that the police are attempting to silence her reporting.

 Villarreal and her legal representation were not immediately available for comment.